 What is the Grissom ARB Joint Land Use Study?

 The Grissom Air Reserve Base (ARB) Joint Land Use Study (JLUS) is a cooperative planning effort between Grissom ARB and the counties of Miami, Howard, Cass, and Wabash; the cities of Peru, Kokomo, Logansport, Wabash, and Greentown; the towns of Bunker Hill, Converse, Galveston, Walton, and Denver; and other local stakeholders.
 The study is being administered by the Miami County Economic Development Authority (MCEDA) and is co-funded through a grant from the Department of Defense (DOD), Office of Economic Adjustment (OEA).
-The current JLUS project is expected to be completed in the summer of 2018.
+The current JLUS project is expected to be completed in the spring of 2018.

 The Grissom ARB JLUS can benefit both the Air Force and the surrounding region by:

 - preserving long-term land use compatibility between Grissom ARB and the surrounding communities;